New courses are added every month!

 FROM THE CATSKILLS WITH LOVE

-The now mostly shuttered summer resorts of Southeastern New York’s Catskill Mountains—Grossinger’s, Kutsher’s, the Raleigh, the Concord, the Pines and others—provided the formative years for many prominent Jewish comedy stars for a number of decades up through the 1970s.
-Discover the origins of the region that came to be known as the Borscht Belt and how such youngsters as Woody Allen, Shelley Berman, Totie Fields, Milton Berle, Jack E. Leonard, Joan Rivers, Jerry Lewis, Betty Garrett, Danny Kaye and Myron Cohen left their audiences in stitches.
+The now mostly shuttered summer resorts of Southeastern New York’s Catskill Mountains—Grossinger’s, Kutsher’s, the Concord, and others—provided the formative years for many prominent Jewish comedy stars up through the 1970s.
+Discover the origins of the Borscht Belt and how such youngsters as Woody Allen, Shelley Berman, Totie Fields, Milton Berle, Joan Rivers, Jerry Lewis, and Danny Kaye left their audiences in stitches.
 Plus, we take a look at the movies inspired by the “Jewish Alps.”

 JEWISH HUMOR WATCHES TV, Pt.
 1

-When television rolled out to American audiences in the late 1940s, Jewish actors, comics and behind-the-scenes writers, directors and producers were among the first to hop onto the new form of technology.
-Many were veterans from radio, theater or vaudeville, but they soon made their mark on the small screen, beamed into millions of homes each week.
-In the first entry of a 3-part series, we track the history of the Jewish humor on TV, beginning with George Burns, The Goldbergs, The Milton Berle Show and Your Show of Shows with Sid Caesar, among others.
-Future installments will look at the rise of peak Jewish TV and such shows as Rhoda, Brooklyn Bridge, Seinfeld, Curb Your Enthusiasm with Larry David and, most recently, The Marvelous Mrs. Maisel and The Kominsky Method.
+When television rolled out in the1940s, Jewish actors, comics, writers, directors and producers were among the first in the new medium.
+We track the history of Jewish humor on TV, beginning with The Goldbergs, The Milton Berle Show and Your Show of Shows, among others.
+Future installments will look at Rhoda, Seinfeld, Curb Your Enthusiasm with Larry David and, most recently, The Marvelous Mrs. Maisel and The Kominsky Method.

 WWII & HOLLYWOOD’S JEWISH QUESTION